YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

   and a space

   - description should have a trailing empty line
+  - lines should be limited to 80 characters (84 including ``//-``), and are
+    rendered to the terminal as-is
-  - line breaks are preserved in `help` calls but will be rendered as text in sphinx docs, with empty lines being required between paragraphs
+  - web docs will render as text, with empty lines used to separate paragraphs

 - cells in :file:`techlibs/common/simcells.v` can have optional truth table at the end of the cell description which is rendered in sphinx docs as a literal